top of page

 What makes a piece of art soft or quiet?
 Warbling’s philosophy of presentation seems to suggest that the environment of an exhibit is as important as any formal component that contributes to the volume of an artwork.
 There’s a vital need for softness in the contemporary art scene, one that values introspection, nuance, and an intimate experience of art.
 Graham’s work with Warbling is meeting this need.

-CANNOPY x ROBYN GRAHAM
+CANNOPY x Warbling

 CAN | In your view, what makes an artwork feel quiet as opposed to loud?